Where is the Prado Museum & How to Get

 Prado museum address

 The address of the Museo Nacional del Prado is Calle de Ruiz de Alarcón, 23, 28014 Madrid, Spain.
 Located right on the Paseo del Arte, the museum has several main entrances for the public: the Puerta de Jerónimos is the standard entrance for general admission and temporary exhibitions, while the Puerta de Goya is primarily used for ticket sales and access with specific passes.
-Its privileged location places it just a few meters from the Royal Botanical Garden and El Retiro Park, consolidating it as the most important cultural hub of the capital.
+Its privileged location places it just a few meters from the Royal Botanical Garden and El Retiro Park.

 Address of the Prado Museum